 - Centrelink has rejected your claim

-- Centrelink doesn’t agree to back pay you
+- Centrelink does not agree to back-pay you

 - Centrelink has reduced, suspended or cancelled your payment.

-You can find information about requesting a Centrelink review by clicking here.
+You can find information about requesting a Centrelink review here.

-If you disagree with a decision by a Centrelink Authorised Review Officer, you may be able to ask the Administrative Appeals Tribunal (AAT) to review the decision.
-For more information click here.
+If you disagree with a decision by a Centrelink Authorised Review Officer, you may be able to ask the Administrative Appeals Tribunal to review the decision.
+Click here for more information.